 UK neobank Starling Bank was founded nearly 250 years after Lloyds Bank.
 Spot the different approaches:

-The thanks for this side by side comparison goes to a very helpful piece of outdoor marketing we spotted at the Limehouse train station in London (pls excuse image quality as taken from a moving train).
+The thanks for this side by side comparison goes to a very helpful piece of outdoor marketing we spotted at the Limehouse train station in London (please excuse image quality as taken from a moving train).